This article covers the following topics:

 - How to export as Word or RTF and add it to your research paper

-- How to export to a Google Doc and add it to your research paper
+- How to export to a Google Doc or Word Online and add it to your research paper

 - How to preview the source list (HTML)

 1. See a quick tutorial on how to export your source list to Google Docs or Word Online